 The Prudence MacLeod Prize

-A six-month studio residency program in London for a National Art School graduate.
+A six-month studio residency program in London for a recent National Art School graduate.

 Residency

-With support from the Lansdowne Foundation, NAS is launching a pilot program that supports an emerging Australian artist to undertake a six month residency at Acme’s Fire Station studios in London.
-Acme will provide work/live studio accommodation and a program of support and professional development for a NAS alumni artist.
+With support from the Lansdowne Foundation, the Prudence MacLeod Prize supports an emerging Australian artist to undertake a six-month residency at Acme Studios, London.
+Acme Studios will provide work/live studio accommodation and a program of support and professional development for a NAS alumni artist.
 Resident artists are expected to contribute to the program and the artist community, and to deliver a small-scale public outcome at the end of the residency, with the support of Acme and within the budget allocated.

 This opportunity is designed to support an emerging artist at a vital time in their career, providing a step forward into an expanded, international context.
 The artist will live and work in London, one of the world’s great art cities, in a supportive artist community.
 This important opportunity will enable the artist to forge professional international contacts, explore London’s art world and rich cultural resources, and produce a new body of work.